yamadharma/blog/content/ru/publication/kulyabov-2020-rng-cas-sympy-en/index.md

 publication_types:
 - article-journal
 publication: '*Programming and Computer Software*'
-doi: 10.1134/S036176882002005X
 abstract: Computer algebra systems are complex software systems that cover a wide range of scientific and practical problems.
 However, the absolute coverage cannot be achieved.
 Often, it is required to create a user extension for an existing computer algebra system.
 In this case, the extensibility of the system should be taken into account.
 In this paper, we consider a technology for extending the SymPy computer algebra system with a low-level module that implements a random number generator.
 tags:
 - mine
 - type:article